Ayush272002/Chat-App/README.md

 When a user sends a message, the WebSocket server forwards it to the Redis Pub/Sub system, which broadcasts it to all WebSocket servers subscribed to that room.
 This architecture allows seamless communication between users across different servers.

+Check out the live preview of the app: [Chat App](https://chat-app-ayush.vercel.app)

+**Note**: It might take a little time for messages to send initially since the WebSocket server is deployed on a free tier, which may cause some delay when restarting.

 ## Features:
 - **Real-time messaging** across multiple rooms.
 - **Scalable architecture** utilizing WebSockets and Redis.